 CHAPTER 6.
-What you pay for your Part D prescription drugs .
-78 Tells about the two stages of drug coverage (Initial Coverage Stage and Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
-Explains the six cost-sharing tiers for your Part D drugs and tells what you must pay for a drug in each cost-sharing tier.
+What you pay for your Part D prescription drugs 78 Tells about the three stages of drug coverage (Initial Coverage Stage, Coverage Gap Stage, and Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
+Explains the six cost-sharing tiers for your Part D drugs.
 CHAPTER 7.
-Asking us to pay our share of a bill you have received for covered medical services or drugs .
-93 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.
+Asking us to pay our share of a bill you have received for covered medical services or drugs 91 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.
 CHAPTER 8.
-Your rights and responsibilities .
-99 Explains the rights and responsibilities you have as a member of our plan.
+Your rights and responsibilities 97 Explains the rights and responsibilities you have as a member of our plan.
 Tells what you can do if you think your rights are not being respected.
 CHAPTER 9.
-What to do if you have a problem or complaint (coverage decisions, appeals, and complaints) 109 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan. • Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
+What to do if you have a problem or complaint (coverage decisions, appeals, and complaints)1 06 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan. • Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
 This includes asking us to make exceptions to the rules or extra restrictions on your coverage for prescription drugs, and asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon. • Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
 CHAPTER 10 .
-Ending your membership in our plan 157 Explains when and how you can end your membership in our plan.
+Ending your membership in our plan1 55 Explains when and how you can end your membership in our plan.
 Explains situations in which our plan is required to end your membership.
 CHAPTER 11 .
-Legal notices 163 Includes notices about governing law and about nondiscrimination.
+Legal notices1 61 Includes notices about governing law and about nondiscrimination.
 CHAPTER 12 .
-Definitions of important words 172 Explains key terms used in this booklet.
+Definitions of important words1 71 Explains key terms used in this booklet.